Brian Platt: Administrator of Jersey City

-Platt's plan to build the largest city-owned solar farm in the country advanced in 2024.
-His other goals included developing new sustainability initiatives, and creating programs to produce more affordable housing and to address homelessness.
+Platt proposed building the country's largest city-owned solar farm at Kansas City International Airport.
+His other goals include developing new sustainability initiatives to reduce waste, energy usage, and dependence on fossil fuels, creating programs to produce more affordable housing and to address homelessness, and finding new ways to leverage technology to improve city services.

-In March 2024, Platt was a finalist for the City Manager position in Austin, Texas, but withdrew from consideration to remain in Kansas City at the request of the Kansas City Council.
-The Council extended his contract with Kansas City until August 1, 2027.
+In 2024, Platt became a finalist for the position of City Manager of Austin, Texas, but withdrew from consideration, and the Kansas City Council subsequently extended his contract to August 1, 2027.
+On March 27, 2025, the Council voted to terminate his contract, after Mr. Platt ordered staff to lie to journalists and fired a whistleblower.